flaviostutz/schelly/README.md

            custom_data:{data returned from webhook}
         }
       ```
-      - status must be one of:
+      - status must be always 'running' (check for backup completion later using GET /backups/{id})
-          - 'running' - backup is not finished yet
-          - 'available' - backup has completed successfuly

-    - Status code 201 if created successfuly
+      - status code must be 202 if backup request accepted

 # Webhook spec